 - OCA – This is a browser-database storing relevant information on protein structure and functions.

-- ModBase – Putting the concepts of comparative modeling into use, all experimental datas calculated in the form of three-dimensional models are stored in the ModBase.
+- ModBase – Putting the concepts of comparative modeling into use, all experimental data calculated in the form of three-dimensional models are stored in the ModBase.

 - ProtCID – ProtCID or the Protein Common Interface Database has in store some valuable experimental databases of homologous proteins.

 The Cytokine Family Database (dbCFC) is a collection of EST (Expressed Sequence Tag) records of cytokines deposited in the NCBI GenBank.
-It provides information about the identification of EST records to cytokine members and related data contained in other databases.
+It provides information about identifying EST records to cytokine members and related data in other databases.

 MHCPEP is a database comprising over 13000 peptide sequences known to bind MHC molecules.
-Entries were compiled from published reports as well as from direct submissions of experimental data.
-Each entry contains the peptide sequence, its MHC specificity and, when available, experimental method, observed activity, binding affinity, source protein, anchor positions, and publication references.
+Entries were compiled from published reports and direct submissions of experimental data.
+Each entry contains the peptide sequence, its MHC specificity, and, when available, experimental method, observed activity, binding affinity, source protein, anchor positions, and publication references.

-OWL is a non-redundant composite of 4 publicly-available primary sources: SWISS-PROT, PIR (1-3), GenBank (translation) and NRL-3D.
+OWL is a non-redundant composite of 4 publicly-available primary sources: SWISS-PROT, PIR (1-3), GenBank (translation), and NRL-3D.
 SWISS-PROT is the highest priority source, all others being compared against it to eliminate identical and trivially-different sequences.
-The strict redundancy criteria render OWL relatively “small” and hence efficient in similarity searches.
+The strict redundancy criteria render OWL relatively “small” and efficient in similarity searches.

 An international repository for the processing and distribution of 3-D macromolecular structure data primarily determined experimentally by X-ray crystallography and NMR.